 This site has many labs designed around Vernier Software & Technology interfaces and sensors.
 The goal of this site is to bring some additional ideas to users of Vernier products from this consultant as well as user contributions.
 No warranty is stated or implied from Vernier Software & Technology about the use of their equipment to do these labs.
 However, many teachers have used them in workshops across the country and subsequently used them with their classes.
 Responsibility for content lies with the authors of the individual labs.

-Some of the labs are ones used during workshops.
+Some of the labs have been used during workshops.
 They use minimal equipment and are good examples of how the system of interface and probes work together to explore nature.
 Some other labs have been gleaned from the Project PHYSLab participants back in 1997 and 1999.
-The final group of labs includes ones the author would like to have done with his classes if he were still teaching actively. :)
+A final group of labs includes ones the author would like to have done with his classes if he were still teaching actively. :)

 Click to any or all of the labs below to see ideas for using your Vernier interfaces and sensors.
 For most of them, Word or pdf documents may be present for downloading.
 Versions for computer, calculator and/or LabQuest may also be present.
-In most cases, the difference between using LabQuest 1 and LabQuest 2 is miniscule.
-Only if there is a significant difference are both icons used.
+In most cases, the difference between using LabQuest and LabQuest 2 is miniscule.
+Only if there is a significant difference are both shown.
 This site will be growing in the coming years so stop back again.
 Feedback appreciated.

 * = labs I often use during workshops

 Put water in cans that are different colors and study which heats up the fastest when placed in the sun or in front of a heat lamp.
 Go!
 Temp needed for computers or Temperature Probe plus Go!
 Link.
 Go Wireless Temp can be used with tablets, also.

 Put water in a soda can and monitor the temperature as it heats up when placed in the sun or in front of a heat lamp.
 Leads to an excellent extension that involves the students in developing their own lab investigation.
 Go!
 Temp needed.
 Go Wireless Temp can be used with tablets, also.